Archive for the 'rehearsal' Category

 Opening Night Horrors

 I take the subway there and a person sitting opposite me on the train is reading “The Secrets of Mental Health.”
 I don’t know about you, but if I were reading that, I’d be putting a plain brown cover on that puppy.
-And if I had known what I was in for later, I would have asked if I could borrow it.
+And if I had known what I was in for later, I would have her asked if I could borrow it.

 I arrive at the theater.
 The cast is sitting around in the audience.
 The lead guy who is also the set builder is in an Italian t-shirt in a sweaty frenzy placing furniture on the stage and hammering supports to hold a door in place.

 The stage manager is already having a meltdown.
 “THERE’S NO ONE HERE TO SHOW ME THE LIGHT BOARD!
 IT WAS IN MY CONTRACT THAT SOMEONE WOULD BE HERE WITH ME!
 THERE IS NO ONE HERE.
 HOW AM I SUPPOSED TO FIGURE OUT HOW TO WORK THIS THING?”
 This is a show with like a million telephone ring cues.
 And a blackout.
-Oh-oh.

-The director is a no show.
+So far the director is a no show.
 I repeat.
 The director is a NO SHOW!!

 The stage manager comes down from the light booth.
 She lies in the floor in yogic child pose.
 “Can someone go and get me a beer?
 And don’t talk to me for the next hour.”
+A beer?
+Is that gonna help her figure out the light board?”

-Ok.
 I’ve been here ten minutes and am asking myself, “WHY WHY WHY?”

 Something looks weird to me about the stage.
 I go and sit in the audience and realize what it is.
 If you sit on the right side of the audience you cannot see the right side of the stage.
 The door has been placed downstage and almost in the center on a perfect angle to block all the action stage left.
 As luck would have it most of my action takes place stage left.
 No one has thought about sight lines.
 But you cannot be wielding a hammer and checking sight lines at the same time.
-This is where a director who shows up comes in handy.
+This is where a director who SHOWS UP comes in handy.
 I am now thinking they need to change the name of the company to the FACHADICK COMPANY.

 I ask Mr. Hammer, “Would you come over her for a minute?”
 He comes and sits next to me.
 “You can’t see half the stage,” I tell him.
 “Hmmm,” he says, “maybe we can move the furniture around a little.”
-Yeah, maybe if we tip the whole fucking stage and all the furniture slides over to one side everything will work out perfectly.
+Yeah, maybe if we tip the whole stage and all the furniture slides over to one side everything will work out perfectly.

 After a little back and forth with the ingénue who delivers two lines from the other side of the door and wants the audience to see her two lines, Italian t-shirt makes the call.
 “Well, most of the action happens on the stage, so I think we should see the stage,” he says.
-We are fucking reinventing the wheel here.

 We get to the speed through and I am like rattled, tired and tense so I blank TWICE.
 I mean like totally blank.
 I could have stood there for an hour and the line wouldn’t have come to me.
 This is some scary shit.
 We are opening in 90 minutes.